An in-depth interview by Lenny Giteck, publisher and editor

 What kind of groups?

-Typically, these are liberal-progressive organizations — such as African American groups, Arab American groups, Latino groups, LGBTQ groups, women’s issues groups, climate change, environment, and so forth.
-Jewish students tend to be liberal, they typically want to be involved in these groups, so when these groups join coalitions against Israel, the Jewish students who are supportive of Israel, which is the majority, are precluded from working for causes they may believe in.
+Typically, these are liberal-progressive organizations — such as African American groups, Arab American groups, Latino groups, LGBTQ groups, women’s issues groups, environmental and climate change groups, and so forth.
+Jewish students tend to be liberal and typically want to be involved in these organizations.
+So when such organizations join coalitions against Israel, the Jewish students who are supportive of Israel, which is the majority, are precluded from working for causes they may believe in.

 Can you give some other examples?

-At Brown University several years ago, the campus SJP petitioned for a leading advocate for transgender issues, who had been invited to campus by a coalition of student groups, to openly disavow the co-sponsorship of the campus Hillel group because the students in that group were supportive of Israel.
-In response to this outrageous demand — that Jewish students who support Israel should not be allowed to participate in progressive causes — not only did the speaker capitulate by deciding not to come, but there was literally no campus opposition — neither from the administration nor from students — to the demand.
+At Brown University several years ago, the campus SJP petitioned for a leading advocate for transgender issues who had been invited to campus by a coalition of student groups, to openly disavow the co-sponsorship of the campus Hillel because students in that organization were supportive of Israel.
+In response to the outrageous demand that Jewish students who support Israel should not be allowed to participate in progressive causes, not only did the speaker capitulate by deciding not to come, but there was literally no campus opposition to the demand — neither from the administration nor from students.

 Another smaller example is discussed in my book Anti-Zionism on Campus.
 Back around 2016 an Oberlin student who was Jewish and supported Israel was excluded from joining the Black Lives Matter group on campus because it had included an anti-Israel tenet in its platform.
 The student vividly described the pain she felt in being forced to choose between her support for Israel and her support for this other cause she firmly believed in.

 The issues you’re raising are not new — right?